 3. Expand potential career consideration and enrich student resumes.

 It costs $2000.00 to send a student to the Student Congress.
 This covers all travel, meals, and lodging expenses as well as meeting rooms and speaker fees.
+See the brochure on this page for details about funding needs.
 Please help support our efforts by making a donation.

 Participants are recruited from colleges and universities across the country in order to obtain as diverse a group of students as possible.
 Students do not necessarily have to be studying natural resources–related fields, but they must have an awareness of and interest in the future of public land management.